 - Napa Valley: Wine tasting in California’s most famous wine region makes a fantastic getaway from San Francisco!
 Within an hour’s travel time, you can find some of the state’s most famous wineries, including Castello di Amorosa, a medieval-style Tuscan castle in Calistoga!
 For a less touristy alternative, consider Sonoma County!

 - Monterey Bay and Carmel-by-the-Sea: Need ideas for a 3 days road trip from San Francisco?
 Venture south to Monterey Bay and Carmel-by-the-Sea!
 The wild and rugged coastline along the iconic California’s Highway 1 (aka Pacific Coast Highway) provides ample opportunity to enjoy marine creatures (sea lions and seals are everywhere!).
 Whale-watching tours are a must if you’re visiting between March and November!
+You can also take a ride down the 17-Mile Drive.
 We have a dedicated Monterey and Carmel post to show you everything the area has to offer.

 - Big Sur: Continue on the Pacific Coast Highway southward to see the Big Sur.
 Stretching from Carmel to San Simeon, the drive along this rugged, mountainous section looks out to jaw-dropping views of the Pacific Ocean on one side and lush wildlands on the other.
 Enjoy a rustic retreat away from the everyday city life and see for yourself why it is crowned as one of the best scenic drives in the world!